How to sell your home and make a faster, more profitable sale

 drop cloths or old towels

-The Zinsser 2966 Papertiger Scoring Tool is a helpful tool that you can buy at amazon.com or any home improvement store.
-You can purchase commercial wallpaper removal solutions as well, but I have found that fabric softener and hot water works the best.
+The Zinsser 2966 Papertiger Scoring Tool is a helpful tool that you can buy at any home improvement store.
+You can purchase commercial wallpaper removal solutions there as well, but I have found that fabric softener and hot water works just as well.

 How to remove wallpaper

 Take everything off the walls, including outlets and switch plate covers.
 Protect your floors by placing a drop cloth at the base of the walls that you'll be stripping.